FENGGENYU/CVPR2019_PartNet/README.md

 ### Usage: Demo
 Require 3GB RAM on the GPU and 5sec to run.

 This script takes as input a normalized 2048 pointcloud with normal (Sampled from ShapeNet model using [virtualscanner](https://github.com/Microsoft/O-CNN)).

-Please download Pre-trained weights of airplane first.
+Please download Pre-trained weights of airplane first and put it at ./models/airplane.
 ```
 python test_demo.py
 ```